FoundOPS/phonegap-android-meteor-boilerplate/README.md

 # phonegap-android-meteor-boilerplate

-simple template for using phonegap with meteor
+A simple template for using phonegap for Android with meteor.

 # License